Heinemann (publisher): History

 William Heinemann began working in the publishing industry under Nicolas Trübner, who was a major publisher of what was called Oriental scholarship.
 When, two years after Trübner's death, his company was taken over by the firm of Kegan Paul, Heinemann left and founded William Heinemann Ltd in Covent Garden, London, in 1890.
 The first title published was Hall Caine's The Bondman, which was a "stunning success", selling more than 450,000 copies.
 The company also released a number of works translated into English under the branding of "Heinemann's International Library", edited by Edmund Gosse.
 In 1893, Sydney Pawling became a partner.
 They became known for publishing the works of Sarah Grand.
-The company published the British version of Scribners' Great Education Series under the title Heinemann's Great Education Series, but did not include credits for the original American editor, Nicholas Murray Butler, an omission for which they were criticized.
+The company published the British version of Scribners' Great Educators series under the title Heinemann's Great Educators series, but did not include credits for the original American editor, Nicholas Murray Butler, an omission for which they were criticized.

 Between 1895 and 1897, Heinemann was the publisher of William Ernest Henley's periodical New Review.
 In the late 1890s, Heinemann and the American publisher Frank Doubleday financially supported Joseph Conrad during his initial attempt at writing what eventually became The Rescue, and Heinemann was the British publisher for Conrad's The Nigger of the 'Narcissus' in 1897.
 One of the company's businesses at that time was to sell English books to a Japan that was beginning to be interested in items of Western culture.
 Heinemann sold to the Japanese bookstore Maruzen translations of the works of Dostoyevsky and 5000 copies of Mutual Aid: A Factor of Evolution by Peter Kropotkin.
 In 1912, the company began publishing the Loeb Classical Library series, publications of ancient works with the Greek or Latin text on the left-hand page, and a literal translation on the right hand page.
 The series has been called "the most significant" of the parallel-text translations.
 Since 1934, it has been co-published with Harvard University.

 On Heinemann's death in 1920 a majority stake was purchased by U.S. publisher Doubleday, with Theodore Byard, who had previously been a professional singer, joining to lead the offices.

 A subsidiary company was established in The Hague in 1953; originally intended to distribute works in English to continental Europe, it eventually began to directly print Heinemann's books as well.